Codesy is a platform for fixing and funding open source software.

 Your credit card is charged when a payout is requested.
 When you make an offer we create an authorization on your credit credit card.

-The amount of extra money is evenly split between the offerors and claimant.
+The amount of extra money is evenly split between the funders and fixer.
 We think this fairly adds a bonus to the claimant and a discount for the offerors.

 For example, if a dev asks for $5 and there is one offer of $8 and one of $12, the total offer is $20, and the extra $15 will be split evenly between the three participants.